sandglass/sandglass/README.md

 // we are choosing only one partition for demo purposes partition := partitions[0]

-// Create a new consumer using consumer group payments-sender and consumer name consumer1 consumer := c.NewConsumer(topic, partition, "payments-sender", "consumer1")
+// Create a new consumer using consumer group emails-sender and consumer name consumer1 consumer := c.NewConsumer(topic, partition, "emails-sender", "consumer1")

 // and consume messages
 msgCh, err := consumer.Consume(context.Background())